Bacterial protein interaction networks: connectivity is ruled by gene conservation, essentiality and function: Materials and Methods

-In this work we consider a set of 42 selected bacterial genomes (that we have previously investigated \cite{Dilucca2017} see Table~\ref{tab.dataset}).
-Nucleotide sequences were downloaded from the FTP server of the National Center for Biotechnology Information (\url{ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_genbank/Bacteria/})~\cite{Benson2012} .
+We consider a set of 42 bacterial genomes (that we have previously investigated in \cite{Dilucca2018}), here collected in Table~\ref{tab.dataset}.
+Nucleotide sequences were downloaded from the FTP server of the National Center for Biotechnology Information \cite{Benson2012}.
+These genomes were chosen in order to have a reasonably large coverage of data concerning conservation, essentiality and selective pressure.